qwerty1979bg/tf-null-count/README.md

-# A simple exmaple showing how to use count.index
+# A simple example showing how to use count.index

-A simple exmaple showing how to use count.index
+A simple example showing how to use count.index

 ## Usage